NUST Mountaineer Sets New World Record By Climbing Yazghil Sar Peak In Winters - UrduPoint

 NUST Mountaineer Sets New World Record By Climbing Yazghil Sar Peak In Winters

-Accomplishing yet another feat in the face of hostile weather and imminent quandary vis-à-vis a gigantic ascent, Saad Munawar, a student of MS Information Systems at NUST Military College of Signals, set a new world record on January 10, 2021, by scaling Yazghil Sar Peak in the Hispar Muztagh (a sub-range) in the mighty Karakorum Mountain range
+Saad Munawar, a student of MS Information Systems at NUST Military College of Signals, set a new world record on January 10, 2021, by scaling Yazghil Sar Peak in the Hispar Muztagh (a sub-range) in the mighty Karakorum Mountain range, accomplishing yet another feat in the face of hostile weather and imminent quandary vis-vis a gigantic ascent

 Yazghil Sar, boasting a height of 7,324 meters (24,028 ft), is the 87th highest peak in the world and 37th in Pakistan.